-At the AGM, shareholders are given opportunities to express their views and the Board welcomes the views of shareholders who wish to raise issues concerning the Company, either informally or formally before or during these general meetings.
+At the AGM, under usual circumstances, shareholders are given opportunities to express their views and the Board welcomes the views of shareholders who wish to raise issues concerning the Company, either informally or formally before or during these general meetings.
 The Chairman of the AC, NC and RC are normally present and available to address questions relating to the work of their respective committees at general meetings.
-Furthermore, the External Auditors are present to assist our Board in addressing any relevant queries raised by our shareholders relating to the conduct of the audit and the preparation and content of the auditors' report.
+Furthermore, our Company Secretaries and the External Auditors are also invited to attend the general meetings to assist our Board in addressing any relevant queries raised by our shareholders relating to the conduct of the audit and the preparation and content of the Independent Auditor's Report and the Annual Report.

-The Company's Constitution allows corporations and members of the Company to appoint one (1) or two (2) proxies to attend and vote at general meetings.
+In the usual circumstances, the Company's Constitution allows corporations and members of the Company to appoint one (1) or two (2) proxies to attend and vote at general meetings.
 A relevant intermediary may appoint more than 2 proxies, but each proxy must be appointed to exercise the rights attached to a different share or shares held by him (which number and class of shares shall be specified).
 An investor who holds shares under the Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investors") (as may be applicable) may attend and cast his vote(s) at the Meeting in person.
 CPF and SRS Investors who are unable to attend the Meeting but would like to vote, may inform their CPF and/or SRS Approved Nominees to appoint the Chairman of the Meeting to act as their proxy, in which case, the CPF and SRS Investors shall be precluded from attending the Meeting.